 Pedestrians have no protection against the force, weight, and speed of motor vehicles, which can result in severe injuries in the event of an accident.
 If the negligence of drivers or others led to you being injured in this type of collision, you might wish to engage the services of an Altoona pedestrian accident lawyer.
-A personal injury attorney could focus on negotiating with insurance companies and filing a legal claim while you concentrate on your physical recovery.
+A dedicated personal injury attorney could focus on negotiating with insurance companies and filing a legal claim while you concentrate on your physical recovery.

 Pedestrians have no safety mechanisms such as those that protect the occupants of motor vehicles.
 As a result, pedestrians may experience devastating injuries due to these crashes, including spinal cord injuries, fractured bones, traumatic brain injuries, and internal injuries.
-A pedestrian accident lawyer in Altoona may be able to work with injury victims to build substantial injury claims against the parties that are responsible for their injuries.
+A skilled pedestrian accident lawyer in Altoona may be able to work with injury victims to build substantial injury claims against the parties that are responsible for causing the injuries.

 Failing to meet the appropriate statute of limitations and other notice requirements may result in a complete inability to pursue any claim for damages resulting from an accident.
-Contacting a pedestrian accident attorney in Altoona may be helpful to ensure that injury victims meet the relevant statute of limitations.
+Contacting a well-practiced pedestrian accident attorney in Altoona may be helpful to ensure that injury victims meet the relevant statute of limitations.

 Determining fault and providing negligence in pedestrian accident cases can be challenging.
 Since a pedestrian likely will be focused on recovering from his or her injuries following an accident, the assistance of an Altoona pedestrian accident lawyer may be invaluable.
 Allowing legal counsel to pursue a claim on your behalf may permit you to put your efforts toward getting well, while still getting the compensation that you need.
 Contact us to speak to the diligent lawyers at Marcus & Mack today.